vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 ### Local Registration in a Module System

-If you're still here, then it's likely you're using a module system, such as with Babel and Webpack.
+If you're still here, then it's likely you're using a module system, such as with Babel and webpack.
 In these cases, we recommend creating a `components` directory, with each component in its own file.

 Then you'll need to import each component you'd like to use, before you locally register it.
 For example, in a hypothetical `ComponentB.js` or `ComponentB.vue` file: